 Since I’m fairly new to Disneyland, and basically all things Disney, here’s my tips from a beginner Disney Traveler:

 - Go to Disneyland on a day that it closes early, because the following day is going to be a “first day for some event.”
 We chose the day before their first official Halloween kick-off.
 It worked out perfectly.
-We waited on super short lines, under 10 minutes for most of them, even though they said 15-minute waits!
+Short lines with under 10 minutes wait times, even though they said 15-minute waits!

 - Head to Disneyland on a weekday.
 If you can’t go the day before a huge “first day” type of event, then hit in during the week.
-Kids are at school, there’s not as many people to compete with on lines.
+Kids are at school, less crowded.

 - Go to a quick-service restaurant for lunch.
 They move fast, the food is fantastic, and you get a ton of food if you go to the right kinds of places!